30 Day Notice Account

 |What would the estimated balance be after 12 months based on a £1,000 deposit?||

-This figure is for illustration purposes only and assumes no further deposits, withdrawals, or interest rate changes.
+This figure is for illustration purposes only, and assumes annual interest, no further deposits, withdrawals, or interest rate changes.

 |How do I open and manage my account?||